VEuPathDB/StaticContent/content/common/invoice_help.md

 <h3>Part 5: Consent for acknowledgement on our supporter page</h3>

-We have created an acknowledgement page on VEuPathDB sites to recognize the financial support from subscribers and donors.
+<p>We have created an acknowledgement page on VEuPathDB sites to recognize the financial support from subscribers and donors.
 We never display amounts on the page; only names of subscribers are noted (labs or larger units, as applicable).
-This last question asks whether you would like to be listed on this page.<br><br>
+This last question asks whether you would like to be listed on this page.</p>

 <b>How we use this information</b>: If you click “yes”, we list your name on our subscribers page.
 <ul>